New Orleans Slip, Trip and Fall Lawyers

 With New Orleans’ pothole laden streets and crumbling sidewalks, slip, trip, and fall accidents are nothing unusual.
 Yet, trip and fall accidents can have serious consequences, including brain injury, spinal cord damage, and even wrongful death.

 If you or a loved one slipped, tripped, or fell and was injured at a property where dangerous conditions were present, you may be able to sue the owner or manager for damages.
-Our New Orleans trip and fall attorneys at The Burrell Firm, LLC can help you build a premises liability case that will cover your medical and other accident-related expenses.
+Our slip and fall attorneys in New Orleans at The Burrell Firm, LLC can help you build a premises liability case that will cover your medical and other accident-related expenses.